 In this blog I wish to discuss some personal approaches used for interpreting pit optimization data.
-I’m not going to detail the basics of pit optimization, instead assuming the reader is familiar with it .
+I’m not going to detail the basics of pit optimization, assuming the reader is already familiar with it .

 Often in 43-101 technical reports, when it comes to pit optimization, one is presented with the basic “NPV vs Revenue Factor (RF)” curve.
 That’s it.